Last Updated on October 10, 2023 by Editorial Team

 4. Block activities

-Give kids blocks to play and ask them either to keep on adding blocks in some number pattern.
+Give kids blocks to play with and ask them to keep on adding blocks in some number pattern.
 For example, start by giving 1 block.
-Now, ask to keep on adding one block (or 2,3,4) and write the resulting number in a paper.
-Alternatively, you can simply ask the number of blocks added in the resulting figure.
+Now, ask to keep on adding one block (or 2,3,4) and write the resulting number on a piece of paper.
+Alternatively, you can simply ask for the number of blocks added to the resulting figure.
 With better practice and repetitions, the kids can become confident about how many blocks will be appearing in the next in the series.

 5. Group activities/challenges